-Apple and pear production is concentrated (85 percent) in Patagonia's Alto Valley in Rio Negro Province with some production also in Neuquen (12 percent) Province.
+Apple and pear production is concentrated (85 percent) in Patagonia's Alto Valley in Rio Negro Province with some production also in Neuquén (12 percent) Province.
 The remaining 3 percent is located in the Uco Valley in Mendoza Province.
-Producer numbers have fallen from approximately 9,000 in 2005 to 1,646 nowadays, and the sector has 268 packing plants and 205 cold storage facilities (Source: "SENASA Anuario Estadístico 2020 - Centro Regional Patagonia Norte")1.
+Producer numbers have fallen from approximately 9,000 in 2005 to 1,646 today, and the sector has 268 packing plants and 205 cold storage facilities (Source: SENASA).
 In addition, it has about 50,000 direct-hire employees.

-The recent company concentration that Argentina's apple and pear sector underwent seems be coming to an end.
-However, industry sources suggest that, for private companies to regain financial viability and profitability, public and private investment is needed to fund technological developments, such as increased mechanization, and the adoption of new varieties, and to support regional efficiency through improved logistics and communication.
-Also, obtaining gains in efficiency that can lower production costs is key to match Argentina's competitors in the international market.
+The recent consolidation that Argentina's apple and pear sector underwent appears to be coming to an end.
+However, public and private investment is needed to fund technological developments, such as increased mechanization, adoption of new varieties, and to support regional efficiency through improved logistics and communication.

+Limited access to capital for reinvestment in orchard health and efficiency practices further limits potential productivity gains.
+A variety renewal according to market demands, particularly in apple production, is long overdue.
+Improving efficiency to lower production costs is key to match Argentina's competitors in the international market.
 Production issues continue to threaten the long-term viability of the industry.
-Many factors, such as the devaluation of the Argentine peso, rising input costs for labor and energy, and the soaring price of reefer containers due to the worldwide shortage of containers, which in the past year has increased by 50 percent, provide significant challenges to producer profitability.
-In addition, limited access to capital for reinvestment in orchard health and efficiency practices further limits potential productivity gains.
+Many factors, including the devaluation of the Argentine peso, rising input costs for labor and energy, and the soaring price of reefer containers due to the worldwide shortage of containers, provide significant challenges to producer profitability.

-The production cost for a kilogram of apples or pears was estimated at \$0.26 by the "Fruit Contractualization Table" (Mesa de Contractualizacion Fruticola) with 60 percent of the cost attributable to labor (40 percent packing and 20 percent production) and 40 percent to capital, inputs and service costs (energy, fertilizers, transportation, packaging, customs fees, phytosanitary and quality certifications, etc.)
+The production cost for a kilogram of apples or pears was estimated at \$0.26/ fruit by the "Fruit Contractualization Table" (Mesa de Contractualizacion Fruticola) with 60 percent of the cost attributable to labor (40 percent packing and 20 percent production) and 40 percent to capital, inputs and service costs (energy, fertilizers, transportation, packaging, customs fees, phytosanitary and quality certifications, etc.)